 How AFCIs Protect Your Home

-At Solaris Electric, we understand the dangers of arc-faults, and we can help you make sure that your home is properly protected against such dangers.
+At Solaris Electric & Plumbing, we understand the dangers of arc faults, and we can help you make sure that your home is properly protected against such dangers.
 AFCIs will help reduce the risk of your electrical system becoming the source of a fire, and we can make sure that they’re installed in the parts of your home where they’re needed.
 Our electricians are all licensed, professionally trained, and extensively experienced, so we can guarantee that we’ll be able to make sure your home and your electrical system are completely safe at all times.

 Call us today to schedule a safety inspection, or to ask any questions you may have about arc fault breakers and your Orlando home.